sarchlab/mgpusim/doc/prepare_benchmarks.md

 ## Load HSACO

 We usually load the HSACO while the benchmark is initiated.
-Continue with the FIR example, we see that the "constructor" function of the Benchmark struct is like this:
+Continuing with the FIR example, we see that the "constructor" function of the benchmark struct is like this:

 ```go
 func NewBenchmark(driver *driver.Driver) *Benchmark {